 When the theme details window opens up, click on update now …

-Repeat the above process to update all of your remaining themes, or use the method below to update multiple themes.
+Repeat the above process to update all of your outdated themes, or use the method described below to bulk upgrade multiple themes.

-Update your theme via the “Updates” screen as follows:
+Update your theme via the “Updates” page as shown below:

-To view all themes installed in your site that require updating, click on Dashboard > Updates …
+To view all themes on your website that need updating, click on Dashboard > Updates …

 This opens up the Updates screen.
 Scroll down to the Themes section …

-Check the box next to all the themes you want to update and click on Update Themes to complete the bulk upgrade process …
+Check the box next to all the themes you want to update and click on Update Themes to complete the update process …

-WordPress automatically updates all of your selected themes …
+WordPress will automatically update all of the selected themes …

 Congratulations!
-Now you know how to update your themes from your dashboard.
+Now you know how to update your themes in your admin dashboard.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie